trackwild/spam-ham-poisson-nb-case-study/README.md

 - What is the accuracy from your trained model?
 - How many Type 1 and Type 2 errors occurred?
 - What performed better, the Human or NB model?

+## Part VI

+You've now built a model that hopefully filters out all those spam messages from your inbox.

+Rerun the entire dataset against your Naive Bayes model.
+Now, in theory it has filtered out all the spam messages.
+But you can actually check to see if any spams got through the filter.

+- Is this a Type 1 or Type 2 error?
+- How many spam messages were not successfully detected?
+- Redo the hypothsis testing from `Part II` but with your new (mostly filtered) dataset.
+- Do we reject or not reject the null hypothesis?
+What's the p-value?